abidalik0297/B01780893_AbidAli_Dissertation_Final/Readme.txt

 ## Dataset

-Due to size limitations, datasets are not included in this repository.
+Due to size limitations, datasets and output files are not included in this repository.
 They can be accessed from:
 - Enron Email Dataset
 - Nazario Phishing Corpus